Minhao-Zhang/GlossaryAssistedTranslator/README.md

 conda install cudnn # you might need this for faster-whisper
 ```

+This will set up a environment for running the ASR model locally and calling any LLM APIs.
+If you want all local translation, install `Ollama` and pull whatever LLM model you want to use.
+A good starting model is `qwen2.5` as it has a wide language support and it has a series of model size.

 ## Glossary File Format

+### Glossary Matcher Format

 You should put all your glossary file(s) in a directory.
 The default is `data`.
 You can choose to place all your glossary in one file or split them up to better manage them.

 Regardless on how you decides to store them, they all should be `csv` files.
 Each csv file shall contain 4 required columns.
 The required 4 are `Term`, `Translation`, `Definition`, `Example`.
 You use any other column as metadata.

 Here is a sample file.

 ```csv
 "Term","Translation","Definition","Example"